We are governed by a board responsible for setting our strategy and overseeing its delivery.

 Appointed from 13 April 2020 for five years.

-Appointed from 1 October 2016 for five years.
+Appointed from 1 October 2016 for five years and reappointed until 2026.

 Bob is a non-executive member of the board.